 An independent energy source.

 The last few years have seen a surge in momentum for decarbonising the maritime sector.
-Shipping consumes over 250 million tonnes of heavy hydrocarbon fuel each year, emitting masses of black carbon, sulphur oxides, nitrogen oxides and CO2.
+Shipping consumes around 300 million tonnes of heavy hydrocarbon fuel each year, emitting masses of black carbon, sulphur oxides, nitrogen oxides and CO2.
 National and supranational governments, shipping companies, charterers, financiers, international organisations and NGOs have been active in setting new targets and new standards to push towards zero carbon shipping.
-The Poseidon Principles, Sea Cargo Charter, EEDI/EEXI, EU Emissions Trading Scheme, UK Clean Maritime Plan and many other initiatives are incentivising and encouraging progress towards clean shipping; there is also high-level support for a substantial carbon levy.
-The USA is coming on board, as are other key maritime nations, and many companies in the sector are making their own net zero plans.
+The Poseidon Principles, Sea Cargo Charter, IMO regulations such as CII, the EU Emissions Trading Scheme, UK SHORE and many other initiatives are incentivising and encouraging progress towards clean shipping; there is also high-level support for a substantial carbon levy.
+The USA is setting high ambitions, as are several key maritime nations, and many companies in the sector are making their own net zero plans.
 Yet there are great challenges ahead; infrastructure investments must be made, technology must be adopted, preferred fuels must be chosen.
 The market is, for now, awash with uncertainty.

 Wind is the only renewable energy resource currently available at scale to the global fleet.
 That, and the urgent need for action on climate change, has led the International Windship Association and its many member companies to declare the 2020s 'the decade of wind propulsion.'
 In fact, wind is likely to be a major source of propulsion for shipping far beyond 2030.
 Looking back from the future, the age of coal and oil may seem like a brief diversion from the advancement of wind technology.
 The challenge lies in harnessing wind's power, to which end, many different projects are under way to provide ships with assistive wind propulsion.
 Some are indeed gaining popularity and being installed in increasing numbers, in particular Flettner rotors and rigid wing sails.